grpc/proposal/A27-xds-global-load-balancing.md

 config](https://github.com/grpc/grpc/blob/master/doc/service_config.md),
 which the resolver will return to the channel.

-In particular, the resulting service config will select use of the CDS LB policy, described below.
+The `xds` resolver will return a service config that selects use of the CDS LB policy, described below.
 The configuration of the CDS policy will indicate which `Cluster` resource will be used.

-Note that the resolver will return an empty list of addresses, because in the xDS API flow, the addresses are not returned until the `ClusterLoadAssignment` resource is obtained later.
+Note that the `xds` resolver will return an empty list of addresses, because in the xDS API flow, the addresses are not returned until the `ClusterLoadAssignment` resource is obtained later.

-The xds resolver will also return a reference to the XdsClient object that it instantiated.
+The `xds` resolver will also return a reference to the XdsClient object that it instantiated.
 This reference will be passed down to the LB policies, which is how the resolver and LB policies can share the same XdsClient object.